Yesterday in a group, I saw a webmaster asking about WordPress

 d.getElementsByTagName('head')[0].appendChild(s);

-}Parsing the above numbers again resulted in the following website.
+}Parsing the numbers above again reveals the following website.

 https://blackawardago.com

-Regardless of what URL finally appears, it's known that the website has been hacked.
-Abroad, this is called WordPress malicious redirect code, which seems to have become popular since 2018.
-Below are two articles Naiba saw while searching for information.
+Regardless of the final URL that appears, it's clear that the website has been hacked.
+This is known abroad as WordPress malicious redirect code, which seems to have become popular around 2018.
+Below are two articles Naiba found while researching.

-https://www.getastra.com/e/malware/infections/wordpress-redirect-hack-js_charcode_voip_ad-malware https://stackoverflow.com/questions/52282559/how-to-delete-script-injected-on-wordpress-site-ads-voipnewswire-netIf you want to know if your website is also infected with this malicious redirect code, you can check it via the following website.
+https://www.getastra.com/e/malware/infections/wordpress-redirect-hack-js_charcode_voip_ad-malware https://stackoverflow.com/questions/52282559/how-to-delete-script-injected-on-wordpress-site-ads-voipnewswire-netIf you want to check if your website is also infected with this malicious redirect code, you can use the following website to inspect it.

 https://sitecheck.sucuri.net/WordPress Malicious Redirect Code Removal Methods

-Of course, if infected with WordPress malicious redirect code, how to remove it?
-(Because that website owner didn't ask me to help handle it, so Naiba didn't have access to the actual code.
-Below are the general handling methods shared.)
+Of course, if infected with WordPress malicious redirect code, how can it be removed?
+(Since that site owner didn't ask for my help, Naiba hasn't encountered the actual code.
+Below are general handling methods shared.)

-Solution for those who can understand code- Find the malicious code, delete it.
+Solution for those who can understand code- Find the malicious code and delete it.

-- Check all website files and code to see if there are any other infected or unknown scripts, delete them.
+- Check all website files and code to see if there are any other infections or unknown scripts, and delete them.

-- Check if the database is infected, if yes, delete the infected content.
+- Check if the database is infected; if so, delete the infected content.

 Solution for those who cannot understand code- Pay someone who understands code to clean it for you.
-I saw the foreign price above is $108/year.
+I saw the foreign service above starts at $108/year.

-- Delete the website and reinstall it, ensure using secure Themes and Plugins, ensure the database is not infected, ensure server security.
+- Delete the website and reinstall it, ensuring the use of secure themes and plugins, ensuring the database is not infected, and ensuring server security.

-If any experts reading this article know how to clean this type of malicious code, or have experience cleaning malicious code, please leave a comment to advise.
+If any experts reading this article know how to clean such malicious code or have experience cleaning malicious code, please leave a comment to share.

 Install a firewall for WordPress!
 Try WordfenceRelated knowledge: